2018 Southern Utah Thunderbirds football team

 The 2018 Southern Utah Thunderbirds football team represented Southern Utah University in the 2018 NCAA Division I FCS football season.
 They were led by third-year head coach Demario Warren and played their home games at Eccles Coliseum in Cedar City, Utah as seventh-year as members of the Big Sky Conference.
 They finished the season 1–10, 1–7 in Big Sky play to finish in 12th place.

-Previous season

-The Thunderbirds finished the 2016 season 9–3, 7–1 in Big Sky play to earn a share of the conference championship with Weber State.
-They received the conference's automatic bid to the FCS Playoffs where they lost to Weber State in the second round.

 Preseason

 Polls

 On July 16, 2018 during the Big Sky Kickoff in Spokane, Washington, the Thunderbirds were predicted to finish in sixth place in both the coaches and media poll.

 Preseason All-Conference Team

 The Thunderbirds had five players selected to the Preseason All-Conference Team.